brimdata/zed/docs/commands/zed.md

 non-record types), then the pool key would typically be configured as the [special value `this`](../language/overview.md#23-the-special-value-this).

-Data can be efficiently scanned via ranges of values conforming to the pool key.
+Data can be efficiently scanned if a query has a filter operating on the pool key.
+For example on a pool with pool key `ts`, the query `ts == 100` will be optimized to scan only the data objects where the value `100` could be present.

 > The pool key will also serve as the primary key for the forthcoming
 > CRUD semantics.